AnushaPB/wingen/README.md

 ## Installation

-Install the released version of wingen from CRAN:
+Install the released version of wingen from CRAN (⚠️ temporarily unavailable, see notice above):

 ``` r
 install.packages("wingen")